William Calley: Murder trial

 The events in My Lai were initially covered up by the U.S. Army.
-In April 1969, nearly 13 months after the massacre, Ron Ridenhour, a GI who had been with the 11th Brigade, wrote letters to the President, Chairman of the Joint Chiefs of Staff, the Secretary of Defense and 30 members of Congress.
+In April 1969, nearly 13 months after the massacre, Ronald Ridenhour, a GI who had been with the 11th Brigade, wrote letters to the President, Chairman of the Joint Chiefs of Staff, the Secretary of Defense and 30 members of Congress.
 In these letters, Ridenhour described some of the atrocities committed by the soldiers at My Lai that he had been told about.

 Due to Article 4 of the Fourth Geneva Convention excluding allied civilians from the status of protected persons in an international armed conflict, Calley and his fellow soldiers could not be legally tried as war criminals.
 Calley was instead charged on September 5, 1969, with six specifications of premeditated murder under Article 118 of the Uniform Code of Military Justice (UCMJ) for the deaths of 109 South Vietnamese civilians near the village of Son My, at a hamlet called My Lai.
-On November 12, 1969, investigative reporters Seymour Hersh and Wayne Greenhaw broke the story and revealed that Calley had been charged with murdering 109 South Vietnamese people.
+On November 12, 1969, investigative reporters Seymour Hersh and Wayne Greenhaw broke the story and revealed that Calley had been charged with murdering 109 people.

 Calley's trial started on November 17, 1970.
-It was the military prosecution's contention that Calley, in defiance of the rules of engagement, ordered his men to deliberately murder unarmed Vietnamese civilians, even though his men were not under enemy fire at all.
-Testimony revealed that Calley had ordered the men of 1st Platoon, Company C, 1st Battalion, 20th Infantry of the 23rd Infantry Division to kill everyone in the village.
+It was the military prosecution's contention that Calley, in defiance of the rules of engagement, ordered his men to deliberately murder unarmed Vietnamese civilians, even though his men were not under enemy fire.
+Testimony revealed that Calley had ordered the men of 1st Platoon to kill everyone in the village.

 In presenting the case, the two military prosecutors, Aubrey M. Daniel III and John Partin, were hamstrung by the reluctance of many soldiers to testify against Calley.
-Some soldiers refused to answer questions on the witness stand by citing the Fifth Amendment right against self-incrimination.
+Some soldiers refused to answer questions on the witness stand by citing their Fifth Amendment right against self-incrimination.

 One holdout, Private First Class Paul David Meadlo, having been granted immunity, was ordered by Judge Reid W. Kennedy to testify or face contempt of court charges.
-Meadlo thus took the stand and recounted that as he stood guard over some 30 villagers whom he, along with Private Dennis Conti, had gathered at a defoliated area at the hamlet's southern tip, he was approached by Calley and told, regarding the civilians, "You know what to do with 'em."
+Meadlo took the stand and recounted that as he stood guard over some 30 villagers whom he, along with Private Dennis Conti, had gathered at a defoliated area at the hamlet's southern tip, he was approached by Calley and told, regarding the civilians, "You know what to do with 'em."
 Meadlo took that as orders to only keep watch over them.
-Calley, however, returned 10 minutes later and became enraged by the fact that the villagers were still alive.
+Calley, however, returned ten minutes later and became enraged by the fact that the villagers were still alive.
 After telling Meadlo that he had wanted them dead, Calley backed up about 20 feet, opened fire on them himself and ordered Meadlo to join in, which he did.
-Meadlo then proceeded to round up more villagers to be massacred.
+Meadlo then proceeded to round up more villagers to be killed.